Compute

 2. Click + Add Resource and then select Kubernetes from the list.

-4. Enter the Title of the cluster (for use within cnvrg).
+3. Enter the Resource Name of the cluster (for use within AI Studio).

 To edit, remove, or add additional templates, navigate to the Compute > Templates page.